 Starting May 2nd, the TiVo Roamio OTA with lifetime service included will be priced at $400.
 This is all that is required to support viewing on a single TV, but as previously mentioned, streaming support requires the addition of a TiVo Stream at $130 and support for each additional TV requires a TiVo Mini at $113 each.
 To offer a comparable solution set to Tablo with support for 2 televisions, the total cost is $643.
 If your family wants to support additional TVs, additional proprietary hardware is required which can quickly increase the cost.

 The Tablo 4-Tuner OTA DVR is priced at $266, but requires a USB hard drive for storage (approximate cost $55 for 1 TB).
 A lifetime subscription is recommended at a price of $150.
 Support for viewing on a big screen TV requires a supported HDMI streaming device and for this calculation we’ve used two newer model Roku 2 devices.
 The total cost for the combined solution is $597.
 Total cost could be less if choosing a 2-Tuner Tablo, if you already own supported streaming devices, or if you opt for a different subscription tier.

 The best OTA DVR choice for you is highly dependent on the content you like to watch and the devices you prefer to use as well as the capabilities of your home networking setup.
 In order to maximize your cord cutting savings, it’s critical that you research all of the available options and understand the ‘fine print’ of each offering.

-If you have any additional questions as you compare Tablo and TiVo and make choices for your cord cutting ecosystem, don’t hesitate to drop us a line via email, Facebook or Twitter.
+If you have any additional questions as you compare Tablo vs TiVo and make choices for your TV entertainment ecosystem, don’t hesitate to drop us a line via email, Facebook or Twitter.
 We’re here to help!